A village that has always inspired artists

 Walk in the Bois d’Amour

-Follow the banks of the Aven for an enchanted stroll where the scenery under the beech trees will transport you into a mysterious and vibrant world.
+Follow the banks of the Aven for an enchanted stroll, where the scenery under the beech trees will transport you into a mysterious and vibrant world.
 The Bois d’Amour, Pont-Aven’s mythical site, has seen many artists draw inspiration from its colorful palette.
 It was here, for example, that Paul Sérusier painted Le Talisman, later to become one of the founding paintings of the Nabis movement.

-Ideally located on the heights of Pont-Aven, Bois d’Amour is also a must-see for tourists and Pont-Aven residents alike, to enjoy a natural and soothing setting in the heart of nature.
+Ideally located on the heights of Pont-Aven, Bois d’Amour is also a must for tourists and Pont-Aven residents alike, to enjoy a natural and soothing setting in the heart of nature.
 You’ll discover the Trémalo chapel, lined with numerous paths for a moment of outdoor relaxation with friends or family.

 Where to stay near Pont-Aven?